Rover 75: Chinese production

 Production of the Rover 75 and MG ZT ended when MG Rover Group went into administration in April 2005.
 The Rover 75 design was purchased by Shanghai Automotive Industry Corporation (SAIC) in early 2005, although the new MG Rover Group owner, Nanjing Automobile Corporation (NAC) acquired the tooling for the car.
 Both companies launched revised versions of the 75/ZT in China.
 SAIC's model was named the Roewe 750 (following the purchase of the Rover brand by Ford, the Roewe marque was created by SAIC for use worldwide) and NAC's the MG 7.

 The Roewe brand and Roewe 750 were launched at the Beijing Motor Show in November 2006.
 The 750 is based on the long-wheelbase 75 platform, and engineering was completed by Ricardo 2010.

 The MG 7 was launched in March 2007.

 NAC also introduced a long-wheelbase version of the MG 7, called the MG 7L.

 Brilliance B8

-Shortly before the collapse of Rover, Brilliance who had a deal with BMW like Rover was looking to expand their product line with a big saloon so they went to Rover to use the 75.
-As a demo, Rover exported 24 Brilliance B8s to China that were sold through dealerships although the cars were only meant to be prototypes.
-Because the deal never happened, they are still the only 24 Brilliance B8s.
+Shortly before the collapse of Rover, Brilliance, who, like Rover, had a partnership with BMW, was looking to expand their product line with a big saloon.
+They approached Rover regarding the Rover 75.